KA1D0S/TRADEBOT-AI-/README.md

 - RUNS SILENTLY.
 - CAN MAKE 1000+ A DAY DEPENDING ON THE AMOUNT YOU INVEST.
 - PREFERABLY HAVE ATLEAST 100 - 500 USD IN ANY CRYPTOCURRENCY TO START MAKING DECENT PROFIT.
+# NOTES...
+- MAKE SURE TO READ THE README FILE BEFORE OPENING THE BOT TO BE INFORMED ON THE SETTINGS.

 # Requirements.
 Up-to-date clock
 The clock must be accurate, synchronized to a NTP server very frequently to avoid problems with communication to the exchanges.